More Like This

 With surrounding mountains as high as 3,000 meters, Abha city was exposed to the possibility of flooding.
 Today, a 300-meter dam to the west of the town prevents flooding.

 In addition to protecting the city, the dam has created a kilometer-long lake.
-Here, the lush green beautiful landscapes of Abha contrast with the serene blue of the lake and the bustle of the city.
+Here, Abha’s lush green beautiful landscapes contrast with the serene blue of the lake and the bustle of the city.

 Attractions and Activities during Ahir Mountain’s visit